junzhang6/Juns-Academic-Projects/README.md

 ### Some course works I have done at SFU:
- - A paper with the topic of random forest from STAT300 **statistics writing** class (random_forest).
+ - A paper with the topic of random forest from STAT300 **statistics writing** class (Random_forest).
  - Some Kaggle competition works from STAT440 **big data** class.
  - Some lab reports from STAT430 **statistical design and analysis of experiments** class.
- - A group project on simulation studies of different sampling methods from STAT410 **statistical analysis of sample survey designs** class.
+ - A group project on simulation studies of different sampling methods from STAT410 **statistical analysis of sample survey designs** class (Hostel-Project).
  - Some lab reports and one shiny app project from STAT240 **intro data science** class.